dibyendumajumdar/ravi/readthedocs/ravi-jit-status.rst

 The JIT compilation status of the Lua and Ravi bytecodes are given below.

-This information was last updated on 27th March 2015.
+This information was last updated on 2nd April 2015.
 As new bytecodes are being added to the JIT compiler on a regular basis the status information below may be slightly out of date.

 Note that if a Lua functions contains a bytecode that cannot be be JITed then the function cannot be JITed.